gestimation/cifmodeling/README.md

 formula and data. `label.strata` is used by combining `level.strata` and `order.strata`. `level.strata` specifies the levels of the stratification variable corresponding to each label in `label.strata`.
-The levels specified in `level.strata` are then displayed in the graph in the order defined by `order.strata`.
-A graph enclosed in a square was generated, which is due to `style="FRAMED"` specification.
+The levels specified in `level.strata` are then displayed in the figure in the order defined by `order.strata`.
+A figure enclosed in a square was generated, which is due to `style="FRAMED"` specification.

 ``` r
 cifplot(Event(t,epsilon)~fruitq1, data=diabetes.complications,